DevGauravJoshi/DevGauravJoshi/README.md

 - 🤔 &nbsp; Exploring new technologies and Programming languages.
 - 🎓 &nbsp; Self taught programmer.
 - 🌱 &nbsp; Learning more about Web development and exploring new tech.
-- ✍️ &nbsp; Pursuing ML and Dev Ops as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing ML and DevOps as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>